cars10/fetch_reqwest/README.md

 **Warning**: This library was specifically written for [elasticvue](https://github.com/cars10/elasticvue) - it might not fit your usecase.

-It provides a very simple (and very incomplete) wrapper around [reqwest](https://github.com/seanmonstar/reqwest) that mimics the javascript fetch API.
+It provides a very simple (and very incomplete) wrapper for [reqwest](https://github.com/seanmonstar/reqwest) that mimics the javascript fetch API.

 ## Usecase